What kind of German would you have been in the '30s? * WorldNetDaily * by Olivier Melnick

 If you answered yes to these four questions, you are a “NEW Righteous Among the Nations,” and there is a place for you to put your thoughts and words into action before it is too late.
 There exists a private, secret and highly secure network of like-minded Christians who understand the biblical mandate to bless the Jewish people (Genesis 12:3) and are ready to do something about it.
 I started the network with a few people almost five years ago.
 Think of an “Underground Railroad for Jews.”
 You won’t find it advertised anywhere; it doesn’t raise funds, and it is all on a volunteer basis.
 To start the vetting process (check the seventh box on the connect page.)

-Consider joining the network and put into practice today the principle that will take place during the Great Tribulation as found in the parable of the goats and the sheep in Matthew 25:31-46: 34 “Then the King will say to those on His right, ‘Come, you who are blessed of My Father, inherit the kingdom, which has been prepared for you from the foundation of the world.
-35 For I was hungry, and you gave Me something to eat; I was thirsty, and you gave Me something to drink; I was a stranger, and you invited Me in; 36 naked, and you clothed Me; I was sick, and you visited Me; I was in prison, and you came to Me.’
-37 Then the righteous will answer Him, saying, ‘Lord, when did we see You hungry, and feed You, or thirsty, and give You something to drink?
-38 And when did we see You a stranger, and invite You in, or naked, and clothe You?
-39 And when did we see You sick, or in prison, and come to You?’
-40 And the King will answer and say to them, ‘Truly I say to you, to the extent that you did it to one of these brothers of Mine, even the least of them, you did it to Me.’
+Consider joining the network and put into practice today the principle that will take place during the Great Tribulation as found in the parable of the goats and the sheep in Matthew 25:31-46: “Then the King will say to those on His right, ‘Come, you who are blessed of My Father, inherit the kingdom, which has been prepared for you from the foundation of the world.
+For I was hungry, and you gave Me something to eat; I was thirsty, and you gave Me something to drink; I was a stranger, and you invited Me in; naked, and you clothed Me; I was sick, and you visited Me; I was in prison, and you came to Me.’
+Then the righteous will answer Him, saying, ‘Lord, when did we see You hungry, and feed You, or thirsty, and give You something to drink?
+And when did we see You a stranger, and invite You in, or naked, and clothe You?
+And when did we see You sick, or in prison, and come to You?’
+And the King will answer and say to them, ‘Truly I say to you, to the extent that you did it to one of these brothers of Mine, even the least of them, you did it to Me.'”

 The goats will reject the Jews and refuse to help them, while the sheep will go out of their way to help at a time when helping Jews could bring them certain death.
 Yet, Yeshua the King rewards the sheep with direct entry into the Messianic Kingdom.
 This is not salvation by works but deeds because of salvation.
 The principle can and should be applied today.